commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ##### Salvia

 In Salvia subgenus, carnosol is the second main natural product identified.
 For the other subgenus this compund is really less abundant (glutinaria: 189<sup>th</sup> place, heterosphace: 86<sup>th</sup> place and sclarea: 109<sup>th</sup> place).
-When we look closer into data, we can observed that carnosol is for all three Salvia Officinalis (2<sup>th</sup> place) but for Salvia interrupta and salvia candidissima is identified but less present.
+When we look closer into data, we can observed that carnosol is for all three Salvia Officinalis (2<sup>th</sup> place) but for Salvia Interrupta and Salvia Candidissima is identified but less present.
 Therefore carnosol seems to be more specific to Salvia Officinalis than to subgenus Salvia.

 ![Carnosol](https://user-images.githubusercontent.com/103578333/172056490-5b1901a6-3dcc-479e-9265-97accf4122ec.png)